 AMP maintains funds on deposit with the trustees ("trustee funds") under its various trust indentures securing bonds issued for its various projects.
 Investments of the trustee funds include money market funds and debt securities.
 The debt securities are classified as held-to-maturity in accordance with Accounting Standards Codification ("ASC") 320 Investments - Debt and Equity Securities, and are recorded at amortized cost.
-The debt securities mature at various dates through January 2030.
+The debt securities mature at various dates through February 2046.
 The money market funds are valued at the net asset value of the underlying fund determined on the valuation date.

 Realized gains and losses on investment transactions are determined on the basis of specific identification.
-Gross unrealized holding (gains) loss at December 31, 2016 and 2015 were \$(3,815,400) and \$4,345,474, respectively.
+Gross unrealized holding gains at December 31, 2017 and 2016 were \$1,509,944 and \$3,815,400, respectively.
 Gross unrealized holding gains and losses are included in other, net in the consolidated statements of revenues and expenses.